Lord Mayor of London: Brexit a ‘short-term’ issue

-HONG KONG (AP) — The Lord Mayor of London is touting the city’s attractiveness for business even with the looming threat of Britain leaving the European Union without a deal.
+HONG KONG (AP) — Brexit is a “short-term frustrating issue” that will be overcome in time, the Lord Mayor of London said Tuesday during a visit to Hong Kong to tout the British capital’s attractiveness for business even with the looming threat of Britain leaving the European Union without a deal.

-On a visit to Hong Kong on Tuesday, Peter Estlin called Brexit a “short-term frustrating issue” that will be overcome in time.

-He said despite the uncertainty, businesses in the financial center are “by and large, prepared for any outcome.”
+Despite the uncertainty, businesses in the financial center are “by and large, prepared for any outcome,” Peter Estlin told reporters.

+“Brexit has been quite frustrating.
+It’s created uncertainty (and) business doesn’t like uncertainty.
+But as far as the city is concerned, we’ve known Brexit is coming,” Estlin said.

+“Put Brexit aside.
+It’s a short-term frustrating issue and we will get through that, but the longer-term agenda is actually quite exciting,” he said.

 Most Read Nation & World Stories